AnthonySandhar-Cruz/cli-calorie-tracker/README.md

 # Command Line Calorie Tracker
-A command line tool for tracking and saving your daily calorie intake written in Python.
+A command line tool for tracking and saving your daily calorie intake (and other nutritional information) written in Python.

 ## Set Up
 There are 3 things that must be modified in 'calories.py'.